ray-project/ray/doc/source/ray-core/configure.rst

               -subj "/CN=*.ray.io/C=US/L=San Francisco" \
               -keyout ca.key -out ca.crt

-Use the following command to encode the private key filr and the self-signed certificate file, then paste encoded strings to the secret.yaml.
+Use the following command to encode the private key file and the self-signed certificate file, then paste encoded strings to the secret.yaml.

 .. code-block:: bash